Here's How to Track Your Tax Refund This Year

 - Refund approved: The IRS approved your refund and will issue it by the date displayed.

 - Refund sent: The IRS sent your tax refund via direct deposit or mail, depending on your preferred method.
-Direct deposits may take up to five days to hit your bank account, while mailed checks will likely take several weeks.
+Direct deposits may take up to five days to hit your bank account, while mailed options will likely take several weeks.

 For paper tax returns, your status should display four weeks after filing.
 And if you recently e-filed prior-year tax returns, it should take about four days to show your refund status.